eshwes01/travel/README.md

 ## Agile Methodology

 The Agile Methodology was used to plan this project.
 This was implemented through Github and the Project Board.
+All the acceptance criteria has been tested as each story before the 'Done' stage and were also included in the final pre-submission manual testing documented .

 Please find my Kanban Board with my user stories here:  [https://github.com/users/eshwes01/projects/4]